 Drug testing in the workplace is conducted differently depending on the employer’s goals, costs, and test effectiveness.
 Different tests show the presence of various drugs and thus require different sampling techniques.

 Here are a few of the most common samples that are asked for during a drug test:

 Urine samples are usually used to detect the presence of drug metabolites in the body.
 This is because urine is an end product that contains waste from the metabolism of drugs.
-The urine test doesn’t indicate current drug use but shows the use of a particular within the hours or days leading up to the test.
-Consequently, urine tests are not reliable when testing for alcohol as it is quickly eradicated from the system in the form of urine.
+The urine test doesn’t indicate current drug use but shows the use of a particular within the hours or days leading to the test.
+Consequently, urine tests are unreliable when testing for alcohol as it is quickly eradicated from the system in the form of urine.
 Other drugs are, however, easily detected in urine.

-This method involves placing a testing patch on the skin, such as that of the armpits for an extended period.
+This method involves placing a testing patch on the skin, such as that of the armpits, for an extended period.
 The patch is lined with a protective membrane which prevents contamination of the patch by dirt and other contaminants that may interfere with the sample.
 It is one of the rare methods used in drug testing.

 Places such as industries where machinery is used also require drug testing before employment to avoid mishandling of machinery and injury, which is likely when one is under the influence of drugs.